-What Controls Your Cholesterol Levels?
+What Affects Your Cholesterol Levels?

 Things that can affect your cholesterol levels include:

-Other causes.
+- Other causes.
 Certain medications and medical conditions can raise levels.
 High triglycerides could result from diabetes or thyroid problems.
 Losing weight and avoiding foods high in calories and sugar can help.